ThePansmith/Monifactory/README.md

 ## Features
 - [Plenty of changes throughout the entire pack, from new multiblocks, to new mods, to new progression](https://github.com/ThePansmith/Monifactory/blob/main/CHANGELOG.md)
-- A complete overhaul of post-tank progression
+- A complete overhaul of post-tank progression from Nomifactory CEu
-- Draconic Evolution and Avaritia have been removed and replaced with new mechanics
+- Draconic Evolution and Avaritia have been replaced with new mechanics involving Sculk
-- A new difficulty mode for returning Nomi CEu Hard Mode players
+- A new, Harder difficulty mode for returning Nomi CEu Hard Mode players
 - A retexturing of everything to fit the modern style
-- Optional compatibility with various mods, such as Create
+- Optional compatibility with various mods, such as Create or XNet

 ## Credits
 - Original pack by [Exaxxion](https://github.com/Exaxxion).